SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 # Finally, we wait as S6 launch this shell script.
 This will simulate
 # a foreground process for S6.
 All that tricky stuff is required because
-# we use a process manager in a Docker environment.
+# we use a process supervisor in a Docker environment.
 The applications need
 # to be adapted for such environments.
 wait
 ```